SoftHu/tos_avg/En/SecretCageRead.md

 Campfire, the warm campfire... makes you sleepy.]
 Start -->1736575296315520[<b>Speaker 👉 Unconfigured:</b>

 Scattered weapons made of wood.
-They look well-made and have a lot of scratches, like they've been used frequently.]
+They look well-made and are covered with marks, like they're well used.]
 Start -->1736575338122370[<b>Speaker 👉 Unconfigured:</b>

 A water tank, filled with water.
 Nothing special…]